-Regardless of how the cable is sectioned, the cars slow or can be disengaged from the cable for loading and unloading so that you do not have to jump onto a moving car and making a moving sidewalk in the boarding area unneeded.
-There are reported to be 2 loading areas at each station: a regular one, and one for loading ECV/Scooters and wheelchairs with a drive on flush load surface.
+The cars slow for normal boarding and exiting or can be disengaged from the cable for handicap access.
+There are 2 loading areas at each station: a regular one, and one for loading ECV/Scooters and wheelchairs with a drive on flush load surface.

-The cars will be open air (no air-conditioning), as the long retired Skyway in the Magic Kingdom was, and has seating for up to 10 people on 2 wood park bench style seats on the front and rear of the cabin.
+The cars are open air (no air-conditioning), as the long retired Skyway in the Magic Kingdom was, and has seating for up to 10 people on 2 wood park bench style seats on the front and rear of the cabin.
 ECVs can roll into the space between the benches.

 Let’s take an imaginary ride to see how this may operate:

 - Boarding at the Epcot International Gateway Station, you’ll pass by the side and rear of Epcot’s France Pavilion, by the BoardWalk Inn Convention Center and over the BoardWalk parking lot.

 - You’ll make a left turn at the turn station (Yellow square) to parallel Buena Vista Drive and then pass over it arriving at the Riviera Station.

-- You will be able to get off here and most likely stay on as well to continue your journey (without having to exit and re-board).
+- You will be able to get off here or stay on to continue your journey (without having to exit and re-board).

 - Then it’s on to the Caribbean Beach Station, passing over the west side of the resort.

-- You will most likely have to get off here and then re-board either the Hollywood Studios or Pop Century/Art of Animation Routes.
+- You will have to get off here and then re-board either the Hollywood Studios or Pop Century/Art of Animation Routes.